thevedantchourey/BitPlus/README.md

 **Key Features:**

-Real-time Updates: Get instant price updates for your favorite cryptocurrencies.
+Real-time Updates: Get instant price updates for your favorite cryptocurrencies.<br>
-Intuitive Interface: Enjoy a user-friendly interface built with Jetpack Compose and Material Design principles.
+Intuitive Interface: Enjoy a user-friendly interface built with Jetpack Compose and Material Design principles.<br>
-Reliable Data: Access accurate and up-to-date data directly from the Coincap API using Ktor.
+Reliable Data: Access accurate and up-to-date data directly from the Coincap API using Ktor.<br>
-Dependency Injection: Maintain a clean and organized codebase with Koin.
+Dependency Injection: Maintain a clean and organized codebase with Koin.<br>
 MVVM Architecture: Benefit from a clear separation of concerns with the MVVM design pattern.

 **Technologies Used:**